...AND THE GREATEST OF THESE IS LOVE

 We exchanged a few words that day, a brief conversation that left an impression.
 As time passed, our interactions became a little more friendly; just a few polite greetings here and there over WhatsApp.
 At that point, she was just an acquaintance, nothing more.

-Then one night, a little past 10 PM, my phone rang.
+Then one night, around 11 PM, my phone rang.
 I sleepily reached for it, barely registering the name on the screen.
 Nia!
 Why is she calling me this late?

 Anyway, I answered.

 "Hi… I’m so sorry for calling this late,” she began; her voice soft, almost hesitant.
-“I was still at work and I hope you were not sleeping, If you were I don't care if I woke you up because you are my friend.”
+“I was still at work and I hope you were not sleeping, If you were I don't care if I woke you up because you are my friend now.”
 She said with a mocking laugh!

 Then, silence.
 She laughed a little.
 You know that forced laughter debating where to begin.
 And then before I knew it, she broke.